superarts/weathereport/README.txt

 It is recommended to add a cron job to remove the outdated cache files (and the downloaded data files, before the unlink feature is added).

 HISTORY

+Revision 7
+Added a new test case at ./source/stress.

 Revision 6
 Removed curlget.h from weathereport.h, which was forgotten in the last commit.